 6) Taking deductions from payroll for breakage or customers refusing to pay

 Employers often deduct monies from the payroll of tipped employees for broken dishes or when customers skip out on their bills.
 Forcing the tipped employee to pay for these items often takes their pay below allowable tip credit and is a violation.

 7) Allowing the employee to work for tips only

 As noted above, The Fair Labor Standards Act requires the employer to pay the employee at least the minimum wage for the applicable tip credit.
 Often, employers will allow an employee to work for only tips, and the employee is not paid any wages from the employer.
 This is a violation of the Fair Labor Standards Act and would entitle the tipped employee to the full minimum wage plus an equal amount of liquidated damages.

 If you believe you may have been wrongly paid, you may be entitled to unpaid wages plus liquidated damages.
-Call the attorneys at the Law Office if J.J.
-Talbott for a free confidential consultation today at (850) 437-9600, or contact us via email today.
+Call the attorneys at the Law Office of Talbott, Lampert, and Stoner, P.A. for a free confidential consultation today at (850) 437-9600, or contact us via email today.